bearror/oletus/readme.md

 [![Build Status](https://travis-ci.org/bearror/oletus.svg?branch=master)](https://travis-ci.org/bearror/oletus)

-A tiny, zero configuration, zero dependency test runner for ECMAScript Modules for getting started quick.
-If you eventually need to switch to the bigger guns, *you don't have to rewrite your tests*.
+A tiny, zero configuration, zero dependency test runner for ECMAScript Modules—made specifically for getting started quick.
+If you eventually decide to switch to the bigger guns, *you don't have to rewrite your tests*.

 ## Test Syntax